spiral/docs/view/basic-usage.md

-# Basic Usage of View component
+# Basic Usage of View Component
-By default view component provides very basic view rendering abilities, such abilities includes executing of php templates with provided set of variables.
-To initate view rendering use following code (example given for controller action):
+By default, view components provides very basic view rendering abilities, such as rendering php templates with a provided set of variables.
+To initate view rendering use the following code (example given for controller action):

 ```php